-The measurement of this risk incorporates calculations of the sensitivity of the oneyear financial margin and the economic capital to parallel movements of +/-200 basis points in the market curves of the main currencies of the consolidated statement of financial position.
+The measurement of this risk incorporates calculations of the sensitivity of the one-year financial margin and the economic capital to parallel movements of +/-200 and 100 basis points in the market curves of the main currencies of the consolidated statement of financial position.

-The management of the interest rate risk of the structural positions of the consolidated statement of financial position, which seeks to promote the stability of the financial margin and the equity value in the event of variations in the market interest rates, respecting the solvency and internal limits and complying with the current and future regulatory requirements, is the responsibility of the Assets and Liabilities Committee (COAP), complying with the risk profile guidelines defined by the Board of Directors at the request of the Risks Area, which independently performs the measurement and control of the interest rate risk.
+The management of the interest rate risk of the structural positions of the consolidated statement of financial position, which seeks to promote the stability of the financial margin and the equity value in the event of changes in the market interest rates, respecting the solvency and internal limits and complying with the current and future regulatory requirements, is the responsibility of the Assets and Liabilities Committee (COAP), complying with the risk profile guidelines defined by the Board of Directors as proposed by the Risks Department, which is responsible for calculating, analysing, simulating and monitoring the interest rate risk and reporting it to the COAP.